Columbia Institute for Ideas and Imagination - 2026-27 Application

 Eligibility and Guidelines

 The fellowship comprises a stipend of $75,000 for a full academic year at Reid Hall in Paris (September through May), an office at the Institute, and access to Columbia’s libraries as well as associated research facilities in Paris and elsewhere.
+(Columbia University faculty candidates may apply to come for a single semester, though preference is given to those wishing to come for the entire year.)
 We welcome projects from those working in any area of the humanities, the social sciences, and conceptual dimensions of the natural and applied sciences, as well as from visual and sound artists, filmmakers, composers, writers, and other creative thinkers.

 Please note: We cannot accommodate groups.